I’ve had a few questions about Harvey Weinstein — like, what is his attachment type? Are abusive Lotharios dismissive-avoidant, or what?

 Death by HR: How Affirmative Action Cripples Organizations

-[From Death by HR: How Affirmative Action Cripples Organizations, available now in Kindle and trade paperback.]
+[Death by HR: How Affirmative Action Cripples Organizations, in Kindle and trade paperback.]

 Corporate HR Scrambles to Halt Publication of “Death by HR”

 Nobody gets a job through HR.
 The purpose of HR is to protect their parent organization against lawsuits for running afoul of the government’s diversity extortion bureaus.
-HR kills companies by blanketing industry with onerous gender and race labor compliance rules and forcing companies to hire useless HR staff to process the associated paperwork… a tour de force… carefully explains to CEOs how HR poisons their companies and what steps they may take to marginalize this threat… It is time to turn the tide against this madness, and Death by HR is an important research tool… All CEOs should read this book.
+HR kills companies by blanketing industry with onerous gender and race labor compliance rules and forcing companies to hire useless HR staff to process the associated paperwork… a tour de force… carefully explains to CEOs how HR poisons their companies and what steps they may take to marginalize this threat….
+It is time to turn the tide against this madness and Death by HR is an important research tool… All CEOs should read this book.
 If you are a mere worker drone but care about your company, you should forward an anonymous copy to him.